 We aren’t talking about side-bends or sit-ups here.
-This is a different type of New Year’s resolution and its about why you need to practice your incident and crisis response protocols.
+This is a different type of New Year’s resolution and it’s about why you need to practice your incident and crisis response protocols through crisis exercises.

 Exercising means talking through a scenario that your plan is intended to navigate.
 Exercising helps your team to get more comfortable with their role and reveals gaps in existing plans (or realize the need for a plan if you don’t have one already).
 It is also a great way to engage your team – after a crisis exercise, there is an increased appreciation and desire for crisis preparedness.
 The investment in time is limited, but the return is significant – making this one of my top recommendations for the year ahead.

 The more your team exercises, the more complex the situation can become to test different aspects.
-Afterwards, its important for the team to share what they learned and observed.
-The result should should be a clear list of improvements needed for next time.
-Altogether, an exercise can be completed in to to three hours.
+Afterward, its important for the team to share what they learned and observed.
+The result should be a clear list of improvements needed for next time.
+Altogether, an exercise can be completed in to three hours.

-Overall, exercises and simulations are great way to test plans, get teams thinking more in depth about the processes in place, and bring alignment to core crisis responders internally.
+Overall, exercises and simulations are a great way to test plans, get teams thinking more in-depth about the processes in place, and bring alignment to core crisis responders internally.
 Regular (monthly or quarterly at least) exercises are the best way to keep everyone comfortable in their roles and to keep plans up to date.

 Don’t forget to test yourself – don’t play the facilitator every time – you need practice just like your team!